JavaScript API reference

 text – string containing the text of your message.

 Sends an automatic message on behalf of a random agent.
-Works in the same way as automatic targeted messages, but you can create your own custom logic and have more control over what and when is sent.
+Works the same way as automatic targeted messages, but lets you define custom logic and control what is sent and when.

 Example: